Azure/Industrial-IoT/docs/modules/telemetry-events-format.md

 }
 ```

-Finally, in reversable mode, legacy samples messages will look as follows:
+Finally, using reversable mode, legacy samples messages will look as follows:

 ```json
 {